Explore Military Tools for ArcGIS

 - In the Contents pane, uncheck the Highest_Points_Input_Area_Polygons layer.

 The Highest Point layer is a temporary layer.
-To use this data in a geoprocessing tool, you need to transform it into a permanent feature class.
+To use this data in a geoprocessing tool, you will transform it into a permanent feature class.

 - In the Contents pane, right-click HighestPoint82INFDIV, point to Data, and choose Export Features.

-- In the Feature Class to Feature Class pane, for Output Feature Class, type ForwardObservers and click Run.
+- In the Export Features dialog box, for Output Name, type ForwardObservers and click OK.

-- In the Symbology pane, click the gold triangle symbol.
+- In the Symbology pane, click the point symbol.

 - In the search box on the Gallery tab, type observer friend and press Enter.